YoelFerreyra/YoelFerreyra/README.md

 I consider myself a developer with a great ability to solve problems, and also very curious, and eager to solve any conflict that arises in front of me.
 I like to teach and above all learn from others.

 I specialize in creating web pages and can work on both the front-end and back-end.
-I currently have experience creating web pages with JavaScript, React, NodeJs, Express, PostgreSQL, React Native, and tailwind.
+I currently have experience creating web pages with JavaScript, React, NodeJs, Express, PostgreSQL, React Native, and Tailwind.

 <h1 align="center">Github Metrics </h1>
 <p align="center">